rohanz1993/Team_9_Heroku_Shopping_Cart_-_AWS_NoSQL_Service/Dhiraj/Readme.md

 Wrote an API doc of all the parameters required for the registration (signup), login and logout with the returning status code.
 Made some slides on Map-Reduce function in the couch db and gave some examples with it the slides where for the extra credit presentation.

+week 3:

+Last week I did some of the work on the middleware node.js which was followed by some map-reduce function on the couch db.
+This week I started with the integration the node with couch db which was further taken care by one of my team mate.
+After that I followed up with my last week’s work that was the sign in part I built a logout function which was able to redirect the code to the sign in function after that I updated the basic template of the view cart page.
+The basic template consist of the view the graphical user interface of the website.
+I used bootstrap navbar class to design the navbar on the top apart from that I used the css style to keep the top navbar constant apart from that I used the style to assign the background color and used the grid element in the bootstrap to set the alignment in the navbar.
+Apart from that the logo in the navbar is just an image source which access the image directly from the internet.
+In the main body part I used the table class in the bootstrap to design the table.
+Apart from it I used a jumbotron bootstrap class to design the below element, this is an element which gives the license and stuff to display.